isabella232/katacoda-1/helm-101/intro-helm/step1.md

 `minikube start --wait=false`{{execute}}

+> Note katacoda is downloading files in the background so it may take up to a minute for the terminal to become responsive.

 For this exercise we already provide the **tar** file.
 But installing **Helm** is quite easy, find the version you want to install from the [releases page](https://github.com/helm/helm/releases) and download the binary.

 Check that it has been uploaded, you should see a tar file: